 Blu-ray extras include audio commentary (from 1994) by Demme, Foster, Hopkins, Tally, and former FBI agent John Douglas; a behind-the-scenes featurette; the 2001 documentary Inside the Labyrinth: The Making of The Silence of the Lambs; a 2005 interview with Demme and Foster; an interview with film critic Maitland McDonagh; storyboards; and the theatrical trailer.

 WONDER (2017).
 Based on R.J.
 Palacio’s bestselling novel, Wonder focuses on the experiences of Auggie Pullman (Jacob Tremblay), a facially deformed boy (due to a genetic disorder known as Treacher Collins syndrome) whose home-schooling has limited his exposure to the outside world.
 Supported by his loving parents Isabel (Julia Roberts) and Nate (Owen Wilson) and older sister Via (Izabela Vidovic), Auggie enters public school to attend fifth grade; there, he immediately endures the cruel behavior of bullies but eventually acquires worthy friends.
 The wonder of Wonder is how it moves beyond Auggie to examine the mindsets and motivations of those around him, including his young schoolmate Jack (Noah Jupe), Via’s former best friend Miranda (Danielle Rose Russell) and, most poignantly, Via herself.
 The generosity and goodwill of the Pullmans is reflected in the film itself, and for a picture that begs to be drowned in sentimental syrup, Wonder feels emotionally honest rather than willfully manipulative.
 Mandy Patinkin appears as Mr. Tushman, the school’s teddy-bear principal, and that’s Tony Award winner Daveed Diggs (Lafayette/Jefferson in Hamilton) as Auggie’s homeroom teacher, Mr. Browne.
-This is currently up for an Oscar in the category of Best Makeup and Hairstyling.
+This earned an Oscar nomination in the category of Best Makeup and Hairstyling.

 Blu-ray extras include audio commentary by director and co-scripter Stephen Chbosky and Palacio; a multipart making-of featurette; the music video for Bea Miller’s “Brand New Eyes”; and theatrical trailers.